JakeD-5Q/Sentinel-Onboarding/README.md

 - [ ] Connect Azure Activity logs from the Log Analytics Workspace blade
 - [ ] Turn on UEBA from the Sentinel Settings (must be global or security admin)
-    - this may have to connect data sources first
 - [ ] Give permissions to the resource groups that hold Sentinel Playbooks

 ### Data connectors